TomatenKuchenDEV/docs/docs/privatevoice.md

 # Settings

 You can set different voice channels in the dashboard, and select for each of them a category for the channel to be created in.
-The name can be configured too using the user- or nickname, or an incrementing ID.
+The name can be configured too using the user- or nickname and/or an incrementing ID.

 # Commands